Late-time Evolution and Instabilities of Tidal Disruption Disks: One-Zone Disk Model

 In Figure~\ref{fig:sigma_temp_heating}, we recalculate the equilibrium solutions from Figure~\ref{fig:sigma_temp_diagram}, but now including fallback heating using the updated energy Equation~(\ref{eq:energy_update}) with $\eta=1$ and varying the value of $\dot{M}_{\rm fb}$.
 This shows that when $\dot{M}_{\rm fb}=M_\odot\,{\rm yr^{-1}}$, for this particular example, the instability no longer occurs.
 As we decrease $\dot{M}_{\rm fb}$, the instability reappears, and at $\dot{M}_{\rm fb}=10^{-6}\,M_\odot\,{\rm yr^{-1}}$, the equilibrium solutions are basically the same as not including fallback heating at all (the black dashed line).

 Note that for this treatment $\eta$ and $\dot{M}_{\rm fb}$ are degenerate with one another, so the exact fallback value where the instability disappears depends on $\eta$.
-We conducted a series of time evolution calculations with different levels of heating (not presented in this work) and found that for high $\eta$ the instability can be removed at early times, which causes $\dot{M}\approx \dot{M}_{\rm fb}$.
-Since the early evolution depends sensitively on the choice of $\eta$, we save a more detailed investigation of fallback heating for future work and focus on the late time evolution for our study here.
+We conducted a series of time evolution calculations with different levels of heating (not presented in this work) and found that for high $\eta$ the instability can be removed at early times, which causes $\dot{M}\approx \dot{M}_{\rm fb}$. {This is similar to the results of \citet{Linial24}, who also found that the disk can be stabilized with an additional heating source, but in their case this was from the shock by the QPE-generating star colliding with the disk.}

+{\citet{Bonnerot2021} studied stream interactions and found that most of the orbital energy is dissipated by shocks that are away from the disk if there is a strong stream self-crossing shock that diverts the fallback in a somewhat spherical manner.
+This suggests that $\eta\ll1$, which would make disk stabilization from fallback difficult.
+This is not a solved problem though, and these uncertainties show that future work is needed to better understand the interactions between the fallback gas and an existing disk so that the amount of heating can be better assessed.}